backstage/backstage/plugins/explore-backend/README.md

 The `explore-backend` uses the `ExploreToolProvider` interface to provide a list of tools used in your organization and/or within your Backstage instance.
-This can be overriden to provide tools from any source.
+This can be customized to provide tools from any source.
 For example you could create a `CustomExploreToolProvider` that queries an internal for tools in your `packages/backend/src/plugins/explore.ts` file.